tonikelope/coronapoker/README.md

 ### [OPTION A (Recommended)] DOWNLOAD <a href="https://github.com/tonikelope/coronapoker/releases/latest">LATEST RELEASE</a>

-<i>Advice: if you plan to distribute CoronaPoker as a package for your favorite Linux distribution, it is HIGHLY RECOMMENDED that you use OPTION A.</i>
+<i>Advice: if you plan to distribute CoronaPoker as a package for your favorite Linux distribution, it is HIGHLY RECOMMENDED that you use this option.</i>

 https://aur.archlinux.org/packages/coronapoker-bin</p>